AlexandreDecan/sismic/docs/execution.rst

 -------------------

-A :py:class:`~sismic.interpreter.Interpreter` instance is constructed upon a :py:class:`~sismic.model.StateChart` instance and an optional callable that returns an :py:class:`~sismic.evaluator.Evaluator` (see :ref:`code_evaluation`).
+A :py:class:`~sismic.interpreter.Interpreter` instance is constructed upon a :py:class:`~sismic.model.StateChart` instance and an optional callable that returns an :py:class:`~sismic.evaluator.Evaluator`.
+This callable must accept an interpreter and an initial execution context as input (see :ref:`code_evaluation`).
-If no evaluator is specified, the :py:class:`~sismic.evaluator.PythonEvaluator` class will be used.
+If no evaluator is specified, the :py:class:`~sismic.evaluator.PythonEvaluator` class will be used with an empty initial context.
+This default evaluator can parse and interpret Python code in statecharts.

 Consider the following example.